Unloaded123456/ObtainBlocksMod/README.md

 documentation is in LICENSE file.

 # Using the mod
-Using this mod is very easy: Just try to obtain a technical block ItemBlock **with its numerical ID** which is removed with /give command, it works.
+Using this mod is very easy: Just try to obtain a technical block ItemBlock **with its numerical ID** which is removed in 13w37a with /give command, it works.
 Piston head and moving piston cannot be placed, sorry for that.
 Air can be placed only where there is a replacable block.